mzazon/awesome-cloud-projects/gcp/multi-language-content-optimization-translation-worker-pools/multi-language-content-optimization-translation-worker-pools.md

 Security and compliance considerations are addressed through IAM service accounts with least-privilege access, encryption at rest and in transit, and audit logging capabilities.
 The system supports enterprise requirements for data governance while maintaining the agility needed for modern content operations.
 Performance monitoring and analytics enable continuous optimization of both technical performance and business outcomes.

 > **Tip**: Use Cloud Translation's batch processing capabilities to optimize costs for large content volumes.
-Batch requests provide better pricing than individual API calls and enable more efficient resource utilization in your worker pools.
+Batch requests provide better pricing than individual API calls and enable more efficient resource utilization in your Cloud Run Jobs.

 ## Challenge